 Tremp: Otherwise known as hitchhiking is something a lot of Israelis engage in.
 There are Facebook groups dedicated to tremping from city to city.
-This is a very dangerous method of travelling in Israel, and not recommended for people new to the land and the culture.
+This is a very dangerous method of traveling in Israel, and not recommended for people new to the land and the culture.
 Unfortunately some areas of Israel are not very developed, and this means there isn’t public transportation available.
-So those who don’t have a car have to either carpool or tremp to get where they need to go.
+Those who live in these areas and don’t have a car have to either carpool or tremp to get where they need to go.

 Light Rail: The method of using the light rail system in Israel is very similar to using Israeli buses.
 The 90 minute Rav Kav rule also applies here.
 Pros: Travel a lot faster, can also use Moovit.
 Cons: Sometimes crowded, especially Thursday evenings.

-Airplane: There are three airports in Israel that are available for use: Ben Gurion near Tel Aviv, Ramon near Eilat, and the Haifa airport.
+Airplane: There are three airports in Israel available for use: Ben Gurion near Tel Aviv, Ramon near Eilat, and the Haifa airport.
 Ben Gurion is the main international airport, and any flights that need to be redirected are sent to the Ramon airport.
-Getting to Eilat can be a four hour drive each way from Jerusalem, so while expensive it may be worthwhile to get a ticket from Tel Aviv and fly into Ramon if you’re planning a day trip.
+Getting to Eilat can be a four-hour drive each way from Jerusalem, so while expensive it may be worthwhile to get a ticket from Tel Aviv and fly into Ramon if you’re planning a day trip.